etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  Table Access Validation

-Different tables in Openbravo ERP have different access levels.
-Some tables only allow information from client 0 and organisation *.
-Other tables allow objects from any organisation.
+Different tables in Etendo Classic have different access levels.
+Some tables only allow information from client 0 and organization *.
+Other tables allow objects from any organization.

-When a business object is saved a check is done if the client and organisation of that business object are valid for the table access level of the table.
+When a business object is saved, a check is done if the client and organization of that business object are valid for the table access level of the table.
 The check has been implemented in the  AccessLevelChecker  in _org.openbravo.base.validation_ .
 This check is performed when the session